jberry93/Notebook/Notes/Javascript/Ecmascript/declarations.md

 }
 ```

-In the above example we can access `variable1` both in and out of `awesome()` since we declared `variable1` in the global scope.
-We can only access `awesomeVar` within `awesome()` since we declared `awesomeVar` inside of the scope of `awesome()`.
+In the above example we can access `variable1` both in and out of `awesome()` since we initialized `variable1` in the global scope.
+We can only access `awesomeVar` within `awesome()` since we initialized `awesomeVar` inside of the scope of `awesome()`.
 We also have to take into consideration of when JavaScript is compiled.
-Hoisting occurs when JavaScript is compiled, or when we load JavaScript, any declarations (not initializations) are 'hoisted' to the top of the scope they are currently in.
+Hoisting occurs when JavaScript is compiled, or when we load JavaScript, so all declarations (not initializations) are 'hoisted' to the top of the scope they are currently in.
 Let's look at some hoisting:

 ```JavaScript
 var one; // Declared - Hoisted